girlscript/winter-of-contributing/Competitive_Programming/C++/Maths & Number Theory/Binary Exponentiation/binaryexponentiation.md

 ```
 example:
 5^13.

-In ordinary method, we will have to do 12 multiplications (5 * 5 * ... * 5) which is costly.
-This will improve with Binary Exponentiation.
-So represent 13 as a sum of power of two.
+Here we can represent 13 as a sum of power of two.

 `13 = 1101 = 2^3 + 2^2 + 0 + 2^0 = 8 + 4 + 0 + 1`